 If the private bank is concerned about its almost forced conversion to cryptocurrency, then it must do what every organisation should do: ensure its staff are fully aware of the risks associated with cryptocurrency and able to identify any aspect of a deal or a person’s behaviour that could signify financial crime.
 This will not be easy.
 It requires being aware of all developments in cryptocurrency, pursuing a policy of rigorous due diligence on trading and investment partners and seeking advice from those with the relevant legal and financial expertise.

 A Swiss private bank steeped in tradition and, arguably, set in its ways will not be the only company or financial institution wrestling with the issue of cryptocurrency, especially if clients or trading partners have already committed to using it.
+As well as deciding to buy cryptocurrency (or “kryptowaehrung kaufen” as they say in Germany), some are even buying online forex – so they have to take that into consideration.
 It is important that any individual or organisation in such a situation receives appropriate guidance on how to work with cryptocurrency and how to remove the risks that can accompany it.
 Any new aspect of finance brings with it uncertainty and a degree of risk.
 But this can be overcome by devising and introducing procedures to ensure that any new developments are adopted safely.